Skip to Main Content

 Harkenrider v.
 Hochul

-Pending -- State court challenge to congressional districts as partisan gerrymander in violation of state constitution.
+State court struck congressional and senate districts as partisan gerrymanders in violation of state constitution, drew new plan

 Cycle 2020